-The day I almost drowned, is a day I remember like it was yesterday.
+The day I almost drowned started like any other ordinary day.
+I still remember it like it was yesterday.
 I grew up in Nairobi Kenya.
 That’s where I was born and spent most of my life.
 My family had a tradition back then.
 During school holidays, we would park all our bags, get in a car and travel to the village.
 That was our parents’ way of making sure we stayed intact with our roots.

 My parents come from the same province in Kenya and to our advantage, their ancestral homes are just an hour apart.
 If not for the Nzoia River that lies between the two villages, it would just be a matter of minutes to move from one side to the other.